Asian markets look to follow Wall Street rally as oil surges

 Saudi Arabia said it would call an emergency meeting of the Organization of the Petroleum Exporting Countries, Saudi state media reported.

-Nikkei futures NKc1 edged slightly higher, above the index’s cash close on Thursday, and Australia’s benchmark was up 1.5% in early trade.
-Hong Kong futures HSIc1 were negative.
+Nikkei futures edged slightly higher, above the index’s cash close on Thursday, and Australia’s benchmark was up 1.5% in early trade.
+Hong Kong futures were negative.

 Projections released by the U.S. Congressional Budget Office showed U.S. gross domestic product will decline by more than 7% in the second quarter as the coronavirus crisis takes hold.